🔧

 Session Configuration

-Configure session behavior in .ripperdoc/config.json:
+Configure session behavior via environment variables:

 {